 Room and Board Arrangements:

-Students will be housed in cottages where each room can accommodate two individuals with a shared a bathroom.
-Each cottage has internet connectivity, television, a common kitchen with refrigerators, solar powered hot water.
+The housing facilities are comfortable.
+The location is nestled in Naggar a beautiful town home to the famous Nicholas Roerich Trust.
+The property is bounded by Himalayan cedar and fruit trees.
+Students will be housed in dorm styled rooms where each room can accommodate four individuals.
+The floor has internet connectivity, a common kitchen with tea facility, a vast study and lecture area, fire pit, outside terraced area and hot water in the common bathrooms.
 Bedding will be provided.
-Students are free to stroll within the perimeter of the property.
-The cottages are nestled on a sprawling green hill filled with Himalayan pine, fir and fruit trees.
 Breakfast, lunch and dinner on work days will be served in the common dining area at designated hours.
 The cooks are equipped to cook a variety of food options both vegetarian and non-vegetarian, local and international cuisine and can easily accommodate vegans or lactose intolerant meals.
 The cooks would need to know dietary restrictions and preferences beforehand to accommodate diets.
 Beef is the only item which will not be provided.
-Sundays being days off, students may order reasonably priced food at the facility or may cook on their own – all cottages have kitchens.
+Tuesdays being days off, students may order reasonably priced food at the facility.
 Laundry services are available at nominal cost.
-The local market is nearby.
-Cost: Room and board are included in the tuition of the field school.
+The local market and cafes are located at walking distance with beautiful hikes and trails nearby.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.